cpaproth/sk/README.md

 Skat-Konferenz is the popular german card game Skat played online combined with videoconferencing.
 Copyright (C) 2012 Carsten Paproth (carpa at freenet dot de).
 This program is free software and comes with ABSOLUTELY NO WARRANTY.
 Licensed under the terms of [GPLv3](http://www.gnu.org/licenses/).

-Skat-Konferenz is written in C++ by using only portable libraries, so it should be compatible with UNIX/Linux (X11), MS Windows, and Mac OS X. Till now, it has been tested on Xubuntu 11.10(32bit and 64bit), Xubuntu 12.04(64bit), and MS Windows 7(32bit).
+Skat-Konferenz is written in C++ using portable libraries exclusively, so it should be compatible with UNIX/Linux (X11), MS Windows, and Mac OS X. Till now, it has been tested on Xubuntu 11.10(32bit and 64bit), Xubuntu 12.04(64bit), and MS Windows 7(32bit).

-This software is a work in progress, but the networking and videoconferencing part is already functional.
+This software is a work in progress, but the networking and videoconferencing part is already functional (v0.1).

 ## Dependencies